Sign up for our Email Newsletter!

 What Iron Temperature?

-Is Fluorocarbon Faster?
+Is Fluorocarbon Wax Faster?

 Fluorocarbon is added to hydrocarbon wax in varying proportions to suit the conditions.
 Wax companies don't list the exact amount of fluorocarbon, but the chart below is a general approximation.